 All schools across the country have followed the process laid out by the government for awarding Centre Assessment Grades.
-This process is explained in this video created by Ofqual, the organisation which regulates exams:

 We are very confident we have assessed you with a high degree of accuracy.
 We undertook a lengthy, rigorous process with every Year 11 teacher participating in a series of meetings.
 Every grade was decided by whole teams, not individual teachers.

 During these grading meetings, we used all available forms of evidence for every single grade, including mock exams, classwork, homework, coursework, prior attainment (how you had performed in previous years) as well as current effort.
 All grade decisions were rooted in evidence to eliminate any potential bias.

 Over a period of several weeks, every grade was discussed multiple times, as part of a rigorous quality assurance process.
 Only when we were confident that we had graded everyone accurately did we send the grades to the exam boards.

 The government announced on Monday 17th August that these grades we submitted (Centre Assessed Grades) will stand, for both A levels and GCSEs.